-Under our bank criteria, we use our Banking Industry Country Risk Assessment (BICRA) economic risk and industry risk scores to determine the anchor that starts our bank rating.
-The anchor for OP Corporate is 'a-', in line with the anchor used for commercial banks based in Finland, We classify Finland's banking sector in group '2' under our BICRA, alongside Sweden, Norway, Austria, and Germany.
+Under our bank criteria, we use our Banking Industry Country Risk Assessment (BICRA) economic risk and industry risk scores to determine the anchor, the starting point for our bank rating.
+The anchor for OP Corporate is 'a-', in line with that used for commercial banks based in Finland.
+We classify Finland's banking sector in group '2' under our BICRA, alongside Austria, Switzerland, Canada, Sweden, Norway, Belgium, and Germany.